Social motility: Predation

 Traveling in groups, often referred to as swarms, is beneficial to the organism.
 For instance, when Myxobacteria swarms and feeds on prey, all individual cells release hydrolytic enzymes.
 This abundance of metabolic enzymes allows the swarm to easily degrade and engulf the prey.
 Interactions between separate species of organisms in a given environment is very common.
 Production of toxins, usually in the form of antibodies, allows for cells to ward off other organisms from infringing on their niche.
 Similar to the combined release of degrading enzymes, antibodies allow for a colony of bacteria to fight off surrounding organisms in the same habitat.

 Survival

 Increased survival rates are seen in motile bacteria.
 This can be attributed to factors such as Chemotaxis, bacteria's ability to sense and migrate towards nutrients.
 The Chemotaxis mechanism can be amplified by social motility to alert all cells in the cluster of bacteria to move towards nutrients.
 The same is true of any toxic substances and the avoidance of that toxic environment by motile bacteria.

+Phototaxis is a similar intracellular process to chemotaxis, and involves the directed movement of organisms in response to light.
+Prokaryotes are unable to sense the exact direction of light, but have still evolved mechanisms to sense and respond to the light-intensity gradient.
+Some halophilic archaebacteria, such as Halobacterium salinarum, use sensory rhodopsins as receptors for light and can help direct bacterial swims in areas with steep light gradients.
+This process is also present in eukaryotic organisms such as the green algae Chlamydomonas reinhardtii which using phototaxis to drive movement towards light to increase photosynthesis or away from areas of bright light to avoid damage to the molecular processes involved in photosynthesis.

+Reproduction

+Some organisms use social motility as a way to reproduce.
+One such organism is the slime mold Dictostelium discoideum, which forms a mobile "slug" via the aggregation of many individual amoebas.
+This process begins by one amoeba releasing a cyclic AMP (cAMP) signal during periods of stress, resulting in neighboring amoebas moving to this higher cAMP concentration through chemotaxis and releasing their own cAMP signals.
+The amoebas eventually aggregate into a single "slug," which responds to moisture and light gradients as it searches for a good place to form a reproductive stalk and produce spores.

 Examples

 Swarming

 Swarming motility is the coordinated movement of bacteria along a solid/semisolid surface.
 Swarming motility can usually be observed in a laboratory setting, depending on the conditions of media nutrient concentration, and the viscosity of the surface of the media.
-More information on swarming motility can be found here.